-The various classes start together in either the Slow Handicap fleet or Fast Handicap fleet.
-This means that members who have different boats are able to race against the established classes on a handicap basis.
+The various classes start together which means that members who have different boats are all able to race against the established classes on a handicap basis.
 If several new boats from the same class come along and race regularly they will be able to form into a fleet of their own and, if they wish, have a separate start of their own.

 As we use the RYA Portsmouth Yardstick (PY), which enables boats of different types to race against one another, then any dinghy with a PY between that of an Optimist and an RS400 can be raced.
 However, we would you encourage you to consider sailing in one of the classes that we currently race, especially if you are new to the sport.
 These are boats which are especially suitable for our lake and are capable of being sailed well to their handicaps.
 Prizes are also awarded to the winners of various series in the classes that we currently race as their results are awarded both in the handicap races as well as by individual class.

 If you are looking to buy a new boat or change class, please appreciate the sheer number of different dinghy classes that are available for you to choose from.
 In fact, there ae so many to choose from it’s totally bewildering.
 Some are produced in large numbers and others are aimed at a niche market.
 Some have fallen from popularity or have simply not sold in great numbers.

 Experience has shown that quite a few people taking up sailing purchase inappropriate boats.
 Before too long they are lost to the sport, either through frustration at not being able to satisfactorily sail and thus enjoy the boat they have chosen, or because they have purchased a boat that has seen better days and you seem to spend more time repairing it than racing it.